Yuan-Wu-repo/LR-IntervalCensoring/README.md

-This project contains R functions and a simulation script for the analysis of <b>the Cox PH model with interval-censored data</b>.
+This project comprehensively studies the analysis of <b>the Cox PH model with interval-censored data</b>.

-Includes functions for:
+The following tasks are facilitated by the functions included.

 - Estimating the Sieve spline-based MLE of the Cox regression parameters and the hazard function